 Pergolas can work really well to reduce heat in your garden and to protect plants from direct sun.
 More substantial than garden arches, but giving you more freedom with positioning than a patio roof, pergolas can help you protect your plants (and yourself, in fact) from getting scorched.
 While a pergola will typically have a latticed roof that does let some sun in, you can get designs specifically for creating more shade, with retractable and replaceable canopies.

 Alternatively, train a bougainvillea up your pergola roof: these lovely Mediterranean climbing shrubs are drought-tolerant and love the sun, and can work as a living roof to protect your other plants.
-Find out how to build a pergola yourself in our step by step guide.

 It's not just plants that'll be suffering during a heatwave, but also animals and insects that visit your garden.
-Heatwaves put massive pressure on all wildlife, but you can help, while making your garden look even more beautiful.
+Heatwaves put major pressure on all wildlife, but you can help, while making your garden look even more beautiful.
 Our top tips for helping wildlife during a heatwave are:

-- Install a bird bath: these come in a variety of beautiful shapes and designs; make sure the water is always fresh.
+- Install a bird bath (opens in new tab): these come in a variety of beautiful shapes and designs; make sure the water is always fresh.

 - If you want to help bees as well, get a shallow bird bath and place some pebbles inside it – these will act as rafts and prevent the bees from drowning.
 Find out more about creating a bee-friendly garden in our guide.